SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Integrated development environment   IDE
 An IDE is a software development tool that aims to include everything relevant to progragramming in a ceratin language.

-The ⟮c1;standard length⟯ of ⟮c2;a line of code⟯ is ⟮c3;80 characters⟯.
+The ⟮c+;standard length⟯ of ⟮c+;a line of code⟯ is ⟮c+;80 characters⟯.
-⟮c6;The standard length of a line of code being 80 characters⟯ originated ⟮c4;with IBM punch cards⟯ in ⟮c4;1928⟯, and later was ⟮c5;the standard width of a terminal⟯
+⟮c+;The standard length of a line of code being 80 characters⟯ originated ⟮c+;with IBM punch cards⟯ in ⟮c+;1928⟯, and later was ⟮c+;the standard width of a terminal⟯
-The default size in many cases for ⟮c3;terminals⟯ is ⟮c1;80 characters⟯ wide, and ⟮c2;24/25 lines⟯ high
+The default size in many cases for ⟮c+;terminals⟯ is ⟮c+;80 characters⟯ wide, and ⟮c+;24/25 lines⟯ high

 #### code editor